 You Have To Know What You Don’t Want To Know What You Do Want

-This is one of the greatest lessons a lot of us learn in our early romantic relationships.
+This is one of the greatest lessons we often learn in early romantic relationships.
 When you first start exploring serious relationships, it’s likely you don’t have a long list of must haves and deal-breakers.
 This is good.
-Keeping your mind and heart open to various possibilities allows you to discover more about yourself and what you want; you may even have some unexpected realizations along the way.
+Keeping your mind and heart open to multiple possibilities allows you to discover more about yourself and what you want; you may even have some unexpected realizations along the way.

-It may be easy to write off the bad relationships as mistakes, but nothing is truly a mistake.
+It may be easy to write off the relationships that ended badly as mistakes, but nothing is truly a mistake.
 Every experience offers an opportunity to learn.

 For instance, maybe you had never thought a lot about political views in a relationship, but after dating someone with polar opposite political views, you’ve realized that you need someone who holds similar views and attitudes.
 This doesn’t mean you have to agree on everything all the time, but there may be some social and political issues that are especially important to you.